Also in this section:

 Flis is the creative director for the FASD song project.

 Brian is helping us develop learning resources for the PreventFASD and other resources for the Me and My FASD project.
+He provides training on behalf of National FASD and is helping us to develop further projects.

 Mia handles our bookkeeping and liaises with our accountants.